Kong/azure-marketplace/Kuma/Kuma.md

 # Kuma Service Mesh

-This CloudFormation template based offer is meant for pre-production and production environments where customers want to leverage Kuma Service Mesh capabilities, running on an EKS Cluster.
-Launch Kong for Kubernetes Enterprise in a new EKS Cluster or to an existing one.
+The Kuma Service Mesh deployment is based on a Terraform template available at https://github.com/terraform-providers/terraform-provider-azurerm/tree/master/examples/kubernetes/basic-cluster.
+This template based offer is meant for pre-production and production environments where customers want to leverage Kuma Service Mesh capabilities, running on an AKS Cluster.

+For more information about the template, please refer to: https://www.terraform.io/docs/providers/azurerm/r/kubernetes_cluster.html

 #  Installation Process

-## Step 1: Key Pair
+## Step 1: Download Terraform Provider Azure Resource Manager repository
 A [Key Pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) must be configured in the region you plan to deploy your EKS Cluster.

 ![KeyPair](https://github.com/Kong/aws-marketplace/blob/master/screenshots/KeyPair.png)